 Carefully review the following considerations during the design, deployment, and operation of wireless networks used with Voice.

 We generally recommend that real-time applications not be deployed and operated over the (typically heavily used) 2.4 GHz band of a wireless network.
-This includes those that provide connectivity in an ordinary office environment.
+This recommendation includes applications that provide connectivity in an ordinary office environment.

 The 2.4 Ghz band is problematic because it has only 3 non-overlapping channels, typically high noise levels from nearby interfering networks, and extra interference from other devices (microwaves, for example), creating a noisy and complex RF environment.

-Reliable operation of real-time applications like Voice relies on adequate capacity, delay, jitter, and packet-loss levels.
-These are almost impossible to achieve over the 2.4 GHz band.
+Reliable operation of real-time applications like Voice relies on adequate capacity, delay, jitter, and packet-loss levels, which are almost impossible to achieve over the 2.4 GHz band.